nnemkin/perpetuum-planner/README.rst

 Game data
 ---------

-Game data is distributed separately (see project downloads).
+Game data is provided separately, see `planner_data_YYYY_MM_DD.zip` in the project downloads.
-It is a set of text files in JSON-like format native to the client.
+It is a set of text files in JSON-like format native to Perpetuum client.
 Parser and converters for this format can be found in `data/perpetuum.py` and `data/tools.py`.

 Data is split into `fragments`, `translations` and  `icons`.